Position in the ranking is based on each scientist’s D-index using data compiled from Microsoft Graph

-publications for top scientists in University of Massachusetts Amherst is 4,708 with the
+publications for the best scientists in University of Massachusetts Amherst is 5,833 with the

 A member of the Five College Consortium and the flagship campus of the University of University of Massachusetts Amherst system, the University of Massachusetts Amherst, UMass Amherst for short, is a public research university based in Amherst, Massachusetts.
 As a land-grant university, UMass Amherst counts around 109 undergraduate, 77 master's, and 48 doctoral programs among its offerings.